Here's a list of important events in Connecticut highway history, from the 17th century to the present.

 - Oct.
 22: "The best eight miles of state highway in Connecticut" opens to traffic – a 2-lane stretch of today's Berlin Turnpike leading from Berlin Center to the vicinity of Jordan Lane in Wethersfield.

 - Aug.
 24: First highway bridge across Connecticut River at Old Saybrook and Old Lyme opens, at a cost of $500,000.
 This is replaced by the original Baldwin Bridge in 1948 – and replaced again in 1993.
+(One article has the date as Aug.
+25 instead.)

 - March: The state first lays out a system of six trunk line highways, later expanded to fourteen highways with branches.
 However, route numbers are not signposted until 1922, where a different numbering system takes over.